 Do Cats Get Lonely at Night?

 Have you noticed that your cat is more active at night?
-This can lead to them becoming bored and lonely while you sleep.
+This can lead to her becoming bored and lonely while you sleep.

 Many cats enjoy solitude after dark.
 While humans are asleep, cats can explore a house uninterrupted.
-They can also break the rules, such as climbing on the furniture.
+She can also break the rules, such as climbing on the furniture.

 This only applies if your cat is content, though.
-If your pet has a trusted routine, they know they’ll get attention in the morning.
+If your pet has a trusted routine, she’ll know that she’ll get attention in the morning.
 They may even wake you up to receive this.

-If your cat is lonely in general, this will be magnified by night.
+If your cat is lonely, this will be magnified by night.
 While you’re sleeping, the house is dark and silent.
 This will make your cat feel very alone.
 They will plead for your attention, waking you at an unsuitable hour.

-A routine is the only way to resolve this.
+A routine is the only way to resolve this problem.
 The evening playtime will also tire your cat out.
-They’ll likely sleep through the night with you.
+She’ll likely sleep through the night with you.

 Are cats social or loners?
-Yes, they are.
-Both these terms could be accurately applied to felines.
+Both of these terms could be accurately applied to felines.
 Finding the balance is key to a contented house cat.

-Observe your cat, and learn the patterns of their wishes.
+Observe your cat and learn the patterns of her wishes.
 You’ll discover that your pet enjoys time alone, but still appreciates the attention.
 You need to pick the right moment to provide this.

 Cats are fussy, that’s no secret.
 They can be understood, though, if you make an effort to do so.
 Striking a balance between solitude and socialization is key to having a happy and contented cat.